-Criteria Schedule Banks Non-Schedule Banks Schedule Listed in the 2nd Schedule of the RBI Act Not listed in the 2nd Schedule of the RBI Act Compliance with RBI guidelines Required to comply with all RBI guidelines and regulations Required to comply with only basic RBI guidelines and regulations
+Criteria Schedule Banks Non-Schedule Banks Schedule Listed in the 2nd Schedule of the RBI Act Not listed in the 2nd Schedule of the RBI Act Compliance with Required to comply with all RBI Required to comply with only basic RBI RBI guidelines guidelines and regulations guidelines and regulations Borrowing from Eligible to borrow from the RBI's various Not eligible to borrow from the RBI's RBI credit facilities credit facilities CRR (Cash Reserve Required to maintain a certain Not required to maintain CRR with the Ratio) percentage of their net demand and RBI time liabilities as CRR with the RBI Loans from RBI Eligible for loans from the RBI under Not eligible for loans from the RBI certain schemes and conditions Paid-up Capital Required to have a minimum paid-up No specific minimum requirement for capital of Rs.
+100 crore paid-up capital Membership Member of clearinghouses and Not necessarily a member of payment systems clearinghouses and payment systems

-Criteria Schedule Banks Non-Schedule Banks Borrowing from RBI Eligible to borrow from the RBI's various credit facilities Not eligible to borrow from the RBI's credit facilities CRR (Cash Reserve Ratio) Required to maintain a certain percentage of their net demand and time liabilities as CRR with the RBI Loans from RBI Eligible for loans from the RBI under certain schemes and conditions Not eligible for loans from the RBI Paid-up Capital Required to have a minimum paid-up capital of Rs.
-100 crore No specific minimum requirement for paid-up capital Membership Member of clearinghouses and payment systems Not necessarily a member of clearinghouses and payment systems Examples State Bank of India, HDFC Bank, ICICI Bank, etc. Ujjivan Small Finance Bank, Janalakshmi Financial Services, etc.
+Examples State Bank of India, HDFC Bank, ICICI The Andaman and Nicobar State Co- Bank, etc. operative Bank Ltd., The Arunachal Pradesh State Co-operative Apex Bank Ltd. etc.